zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

       ```

 ## Task 7 : Create Project

-  Once, the data is prepared , you  will learn how to create the forecasting service project.
+  Once, the data is prepared, we will learn how to create the project.

   In the payload:
   * compartmentId will be same as tenancy id if is root compartment else provide desired compartment id.
-Please visit Lab1 API Key generation.
+Please visit API Key generation above.
 In the below eg. we will be using root compartment
   * displayName can be given any custom name
   * description can be customized